-- G. The Company reissued 170 thousand treasury shares with repurchase price amounting to \$80,688 to its employees with the effective date set on August 1, 2018 in accordance with the Share Repurchase and Employee Incentive Plan.
+- G. Please see Note 6(10) for the related information about the fair value of employee restricted ordinary shares issued by the Company. - H. The Company reissued 250 thousand treasury shares with repurchase price amounting to \$101,725 to its employees with the effective date set on July 31, 2019 in accordance with the Share Repurchase and Employee Incentive Plan.
+The subscription price of \$406.90 (in dollars) per share equals the average repurchase price per share.
+The fair value of the treasury shares reissued was measured based on the market price at the grant date. - I. The Company reissued 170 thousand treasury shares with repurchase price amounting to \$80,688 to its employees with the effective date set on August 1, 2018 in accordance with the Share Repurchase and Employee Incentive Plan.
 The subscription price of \$474.63 (in dollars) per share equals the average repurchase price per share.
-The fair value of the treasury shares reissued was measured based on the market price at the grant date. - H. The Company reissued 180 thousand treasury shares with repurchase price amounting to \$60,844 to its employees with the effective date set on August 1, 2017 in accordance with the Share Repurchase and Employee Incentive Plan.
-The subscription price of \$338.02 (in dollars) per share equals the average repurchase price per share.
-The fair value of the treasury shares reissued was measured based on the market price at the grant date. - I. Expenses incurred on share-based compensation transactions are as follows:
+The fair value of the treasury shares reissued was measured based on the market price at the grant date. - J. Expenses incurred on share-based compensation transactions are as follows:

-Fo For the years ended December 31,
+For the years ended December 31,

-2018 2017
+2019 2018

-\$ 246,603 \$ 200,144
+Equity-settled \$ 301,582 \$ 246,603

-(9) Share capital/Treasury shares
+(10) Share capital/ Treasury shares

-A. As of December 31, 2018, the Company's authorized capital was \$1,500,000, consisting of 150 million shares of ordinary share, and the paid-in capital was \$790,147 with a par value of \$10 (in dollars) per share.
+A. As of December 31, 2019, the Company's authorized capital was \$1,500,000, consisting of 150 million shares of ordinary share, and the paid-in capital was \$799,205 with a par value of \$10 (in dollars) per share.
 All proceeds from shares issued have been collected.